BlickWinkel17/DisasterResponsePipeline/README.md

 ```
 Finally, go to http://127.0.0.1:3001/ in your web-browser.
 Type a message input box and click on the Classify Message button to see the various categories that your message falls into.

+## Possible Improvements

+### Precison and Recall
+As can be shown by the current model, precision and recall are generally over 80% and mostly more than 90%.
+However, since our data is heavily __balanced__ (for some categories there are few or even none different labels, as a result the prediction is simply a majority class), this result might sound more promising than it is actually.
+Considering that for disaster response organizations, recall can be more important than precision, some methods to deal with unbalanced data and improve recall remain to be discussed.

 #### Screenshot of the web app
 ![Alt text](https://github.com/BlickWinkel17/DisasterResponsePipeline/blob/master/img/message%20classification.png)